 From there, you can line up the mounting bracket with the junction box and slip the wires through its center and tighten the bolts with a wrench.
 You must tighten the bolts as much as possible during this step because the mounting bracket is what supports the fan on the ceiling.
 If the bolts are loose, you may risk the fan coming down.

-5. Add the Downrod
+5. Install the Downrod to Your Ceiling

 The downrod is the part of the fan that extends the distance from your ceiling to the actual fan blades.
 Ensuring the angle is correct for your depth means minimizing potential hazards, injuries, and other risks.
 This piece attaches to the fan canopy.

-6. Install the Fan
+6. Install the Ceiling Fan

 For your safety, you should have someone with you in the room for support in case something should happen while you’re up on the ladder during installation.
 You can then attach the fan motor wires to the ceiling wires according to the same color pairings.
 Once they’ve all connected, you can gently nudge them into place in the junction box.